rancher/docs/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 ## One-Time Snapshots

-Besides recurring snapshots, you might want to take a one-time snapshot in specific use cases.
-For example, if you're about to upgrade the Kubernetes version of your cluster, you might want to take a snapshot right before the upgrade.
+In addition to recurring snapshots, you may want to take a "one-time" snapshot.
+For example, before upgrading the Kubernetes version of a cluster it's best to backup the state of the cluster to protect against upgrade failure.

 1. In the **Global** view, navigate to the cluster that you want to take a one-time snapshot.